kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 //
 ```

-Here is an example of using FILO:
+Here is some syntax of using FILO functions:
 ```scala
 // Create a FILO called f1 with type T and with size tileSize val f1 = FILO[T](tileSize)